Destination: England: London

 Tip: We can arrange for private parties and visits to the Tower of London before or after regular closing times, which can be very memorable experiences.
 Contact our booking service for details and prices.

 Victoria and Albert

 You should plan in at least a half-day to visit this, the world’s largest museum of decorative arts and design.
 More than 140 galleries hold objects that include textiles, costumes, jewelry, furniture and ceramics.
-There are also massive changing exhibits that are years in the works (the current V&A calendar lists shows until 2012).
+There are also massive changing exhibits that are years in the works.

 This little known gem of a museum was established from the private collection of Sir Richard Wallace (1818-1890), an art collector and philanthropist.
 See paintings by Old Masters Rembrandt, Velázquez and Titian, along with superb collections of arms and armour, gold boxes, porcelain and furniture.

 One of the world’s most renowned commercial galleries, White Cube represents artists like Tracey Emin, Andreas Gursky and Chuck Close.
 There are three locations: 48 Hoxton Square; 25–26 Mason’s Yard, off Duke Street and south of the Thames at 144-152 Bermondsey Street, SE1 3TQ.
 White Cube offers free admission.